Office Phone: (540) 432-4223

 Office Location: LA 004

-Ryan Keebaugh’s “innovative and hauntingly beautiful” music has established him as a prominent composer of his generation.
-Praised for its “gorgeous canvases of heart-wrenching sound,” his music has been heard in venues throughout the United States, Canada, and Europe, by world class musicians and ensembles including the Shenandoah Conservatory Cantus Singers, Anne Epperly, flutist; Diane Phoenix-Neal, violist; Musica Harmonia, Eastern Mennonite University Emulate Chamber Ensemble, Western Michigan University Chorale, the University of South Florida Chamber Singers, Holly Roadfeldt, pianist; Fresno State Concert Choir, the Ethos Collective, Sesquisharp Productions, the Great Noise Ensemble, members of the National Symphony Orchestra, the Baltimore Symphony Orchestra, The Catholic University of America Orchestra and Chorus, and Winchester Musica Viva.
+Ryan Keebaugh’s “innovative and hauntingly beautiful” (The Washington Post) music has established him as a prominent composer of his generation.
+Praised for its “gorgeous canvases of heart-wrenching sound,” his music has been heard in venues throughout the United States, Canada, and Europe by world class musicians and ensembles including the Shenandoah Conservatory Cantus Singers, Anne Epperly, flutist; Diane Phoenix-Neal, violist; Musica Harmonia, Eastern Mennonite University Emulate Chamber Ensemble, Western Michigan University Chorale, Eastern Mennonite Chamber Singers, University of South Florida Chamber Singers, Holly Roadfeldt, pianist; Fresno State Concert Choir, Ethos Collective, Sesquisharp Productions, Great Noise Ensemble, members of the National Symphony Orchestra, Baltimore Symphony Orchestra, The Catholic University of America Orchestra and Chorus, and Winchester Musica Viva.
 Ryan has participated in the Aspen Composers’ Conference, the Capital Fringe Festival, the Interlochen Summer Music Festival, and has held residencies at Wildacres Artist Colony, Factory 449 Theatre Collective, and the Composers & Schools in Concert (CSIC).
-He has received awards and recognition from ASCAP, the American Prize for Choral Composition, and the Virginia Music Educators Association.
+He has received awards and recognition from Analog Arts, ASCAP, the American Prize, and the Virginia Music Educators Association.